 The best ferry company is SeaLink, which has ferries operating roughly every hour from Townsville to Nelly Bay ferry terminal on Magnetic Island.

 Usually, I'm the first one to ditch the guide and go exploring on my own.
-However, in this rare case, I'm going to recommend an island tour as the first item on this list of things to do on Magnetic Island.
+However, in this rare case, I'm going to recommend an island tour as my first recommendation on this list of things to do on Magnetic Island.

-2. Discover The Underwater World at Geoffrey Bay or Florence Bay
+2. Snorkel at Geoffrey Bay & Florence Bay

 By far, my favourite thing to do on Magnetic Island is to go snorkelling in the many bays and secluded beaches.
-If you've got your own snorkelling gear, then I suggest heading to either Geoffrey Bay or Florence Bay.
+If you don't book the tour above, and have your own snorkelling gear, then I suggest heading to either Geoffrey Bay or Florence Bay.

 3. Kayak and Jet Ski in Horseshoe Bay

-It's also the best place on the island to rent a kayak or jet ski.
+Thankfully, this is also the best place on the island to rent a kayak or jet ski!
 There are several jet ski operators and kayak rental places along the main strip in Horseshoe Bay.
-Prices will depend on the season and availability.
+Prices will depend on the season and availability but is usually quite affordable compared to the Gold Coast or the islands off Cairns.

-If you do head out into the bay, then I'd recommend stopping by in White Lady Bay on the northeast side of Horseshoe Bay.
+Tip: I recommend kayaking over to White Lady Bay on the northeast side of Horseshoe Bay.
 This is one of the best places to catch the sunset on the island.
 Best of all, you'll probably have it all to yourself!

 4. Walk to Balding and Radical Bay